 The arts at Harvard offer a terrific way for staff members to attend events, get involved with the arts and discover their own creativity.
 What follows is a list of opportunities for staff members to participate in the arts scene in a variety of ways.

-Directed by Mark Olson, the Harvard Summer Pops Band, which is enjoying its 47th season, is open to all brass, woodwind and percussion musicians regardless of age or experience.
+Directed by Mark Olson, the Harvard Summer Pops Band is open to all brass, woodwind and percussion musicians regardless of age or experience.
 No audition or fees required.
-The ensemble's first rehearsal is June 26.
-The remaining rehearsals are every Wednesday through July 24.
-All rehearsals take place in historic Sanders Theatre, 45 Quincy Street.
-Concerts are 4 p.m.
-Thursday, July 25 at Sanders Theater, and at 3 p.m.
-Sunday, July 28 at Hatch Memorial Shell in Boston.
+All rehearsals take place in the historic Sanders Theatre, 45 Quincy Street.
 The concerts are free and open to the public.

 Harvard Summer Chorus

 The Harvard Summer Chorus, founded in 1936, is a unique blend of all ages, backgrounds and histories.
 As a program sponsored by the Harvard Summer School, the Summer Chorus welcomes high school students who take part in the program, as well as collegiate singers and adult community members from all over the world.
 Led by Andrew Clark, Harvard University's Director of Choral Activities, the Summer Chorus performs masterworks each year with a professional orchestra and soloists in Sanders Theatre.
-Auditions are June 23 and 24.
 Find out more about auditions here.

 Founded in 1979, the Harvard-Radcliffe Chorus – with 120 student, faculty, staff and community singers – performs two concerts of major choral-orchestral works each season in Sanders Theatre at Harvard University.
 Members represent a variety of music backgrounds and experience levels.
 The Harvard-Radcliffe Chorus and its conductor Edward Jones welcome you to participate in an ongoing adventure into fine music-making.